 Landing of Slovenian fisherman is negligible compared to total Adriatic landing.
 It has been on a declining trend since 1983, from 7916 tons to 196 tons in 2015.
 Landings have also been declining over the last four years, from 152 tons in 2016 to 121 tons in 2019.
+In 2020, after a long time, we detected an increase in landings to 155 tons.
 Species composition and its quantities of landings indicates that Slovenian fishery is mainly targeting stocks for which there is no stock assessment available (Figure 1).

-Figure 1 Quantities of landings composed from assessed stocks and not assessed stocks in period 2016-2019.
+Figure 1: Quantities of landings composed from assessed stocks and not assessed stocks in period 2016-2020.
 The line shows the percentage of landed quantities composed from assessed stocks.